ArkEcosystemArchive/docs-legacy/docs/introduction/ark/how-does-ark-smartbridge-work.md

 ---
-title: "How Does Ark Smartbridge Work?"
+title: "How Does Ark SmartBridge Work?"
 ---

-# How Does Ark Smartbridge Work?
+# How Does Ark SmartBridge Work?

 [[toc]]